ghillert/spring-batch-integration-sample/README.md

 ## Objective

 This sample uses **Spring Batch Integration** to more easily use *Spring Batch* and *Spring Integration* together.
 The application will poll a directory for a file that contains 27 payment records. *Spring Batch* will subsequently process those payments.
+If an error occurs the Job is resubmitted.

 ## Running the Sample